ephemeral8997/Welcomer/README.md

    ```bash
    python bot.py
    ```

 > 🔑 Don’t forget to set your Discord bot token securely as an environment variable or inside a .env file (not included here for security best practices).

+---

+## 🧳 Legacy Status

+This repository is **archived** and no longer maintained.
+It lives here as a digital monument... compact, purposeful, and a tribute to early experimentation in Discord bot development.

+---

+## 🖼️ Portfolio Reflection

+This project reflects:

+Early hands-on experience with **event-driven development**

+Applied use of **external APIs (Discord)**

+Exposure to lightweight deployment on free-tier PaaS services

+Focus on simplicity, stability, and clean user experience

+---

+## 🔗 License

+MIT License.
+Feel free to explore, fork, or reference.